Main field of studyElectrical Engineering Mechanical Engineering

 Teaching and working methods

-The course is organized in lectures, problem solving and laboratory experiments.
+The course consists of lectures, lessons and laboratory work.

 GradesFour-grade scale, LiU, U, 3, 4, 5